Post-Fire Planting

 A Homeowner’s Guide for Altadena & Pacific Palisades

 Early field surveys conducted from late summer through early winter 2025 show that approximately 53% of early post-fire regrowth are native plants.
 This matters.
-It means the local seed bank is still active, native plant communities are naturally re-establishing, and replanting can work with ecological recovery rather than against it
+It means native plant communities are naturally re-establishing, and replanting can work with recovery rather than against it.

 Altadena Homeowners